 Jennifer Nguyen, MPH, CHES

 Prior to her role as assistant director, Jennifer served as the health promotion specialist for five years.
-Jennifer has also worked as a writer for Go Ask Alice!, an online health promotion resource created by Columbia Health on the Morningside campus.
-Prior to starting her career in public health, Jennifer’s professional experience included working in the genetic diagnostics industry.
-She also has international work experience, and has taught as a science teacher at an international English immersion middle school in Hanoi, Vietnam.
+Jennifer has also worked as a writer for Go Ask Alice!, an online health promotion resource created by Columbia Health.
+Prior to starting her career in public health, Jennifer’s professional experience included working in rare genetic diagnostics.
+She also has international work experience, teaching middle-science at an English-immersion secondary school in Hanoi, Vietnam.

 Outside of work, Jennifer enjoys no-filter NYC autumns, BuzzFeed listicles, sleeping in on rainy mornings, spending time at the beach (with adequate sun protection!), avoiding the subway, and kittens.

 - MA candidate, Teachers College, Columbia University

-- MPH, Columbia University Mailman School of Public Health, Class of 2017
+- MPH, Columbia University Mailman School of Public Health

 - Writer, Go Ask Alice! – Alice!
 Health Promotion